BIGWangYuDong/lqit/docs/en/get_started.md

 **Note:**

 a.
-When specifying `-e` or `develop`, MMDetection is installed on dev mode, any local modifications made to the code will take effect without reinstallation.
+When specifying `-e` or `develop`, LQIT is installed on dev mode, any local modifications made to the code will take effect without reinstallation.

 b.
-If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.
+If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMEngine.

 c.
 Some dependencies are optional.
 Simply running `pip install -v -e .` will only install the minimum runtime requirements.
 To use optional dependencies like `albumentations` either install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -v -e .[optional]`).